Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

             - ${doc_search}

-The `_target_` key is used to define the class to be used when instantiating the object.
+The _target_ keys tell Sherpa which classes to use to instantiate various objects.

-The DocumentSearch action is defined in the `doc_search` field, you can change the `filename` attribute to the PDF file you want to use.
+The DocumentSearch action is defined in the `doc_search` field.
+You can change the `filename` attribute to the PDF file you want to use.
 The `embedding_function` attribute is set to the SentenceTransformerEmbeddings class, which is used to convert text into vectors.
 The `k` attribute is set to 4, which is the number of search results to return.

-The agent is defined in the last section of this configuration file called `qa_agent.` It has the following parts:
+The last section of this configuration file defines the agent, called `qa_agent.` This section has the following parts:

 1. `llm`: This is the language model used by the agent.
 In this case, we are using the OpenAI GPT-3.5-turbo model.